News

 important things.
 It can be very very sunny in Tennessee

-Make sure you completely
+you completely cover

-the guys who put their own sunscreen on, big burnt patches on
+guys who put their own sunscreen on, big burnt patches on

 their back where their hands couldn't reach.